utzcoz/utzcoz/README.md

 Manual updater for the latest Robolectric version.

+One of Google Open Source Peer Bonus Winner.

 I'm open for remote full-time jobs globally, and local full-time jobs at Beijing, China.

 Disclaimer: All work is personal work on personal free time.